tsonak23/AI_Platforms_Purchase_Guide_App/02-Discovery.md

      * Practicing precision to maintain quality of products
   + Pain Points:
      * Faces production challenges during downtime
      * Unable to maintain raw material inventory

+ 3. Team Leader of Consulting Firm:

+  + Goals:
+      * Open to adopt AI in workflow
+      * Interested in Data driven insights
+  + Pain Points:
+      * Difficulty in managing team bandwidth for recurring and lengthy works
+      * Scalability with enhanced accuracy

+  4. Team Leader of Unicron and Minicons start-ups:
+   + Goals:
+     * Interested in autonomous problem solving
+     * Hyper-personlization of Customer Experience
+    + Pain Points:
+     *